gabeweng/gabeweng.github.io/_posts/2020-03-04-illustrated-simclr.md

 ## SimCLR Code
 The official implementation of SimCLR in Tensorflow by the paper authors is available on [GitHub](https://github.com/google-research/simclr).
-They also provide [pretrained models](https://github.com/google-research/simclr#pre-trained-models) for 1x, 2x and 3x variants of the ResNet50 architectures using Tensorflow Hub.
+They also provide [pretrained models](https://github.com/google-research/simclr#pre-trained-models) for 1x, 2x, and 3x variants of the ResNet50 architectures using Tensorflow Hub.

-There are various unofficial SimCLR PyTorch implementations available which have been tested on small datasets like [CIFAR-10](https://github.com/leftthomas/SimCLR) and [STL-10](https://github.com/Spijkervet/SimCLR).
+There are various unofficial SimCLR PyTorch implementations available that have been tested on small datasets like [CIFAR-10](https://github.com/leftthomas/SimCLR) and [STL-10](https://github.com/Spijkervet/SimCLR).

 ## Conclusion
 Thus, SimCLR provides a strong framework for doing further research in this direction and improve the state of self-supervised learning for Computer Vision.